 If you are interested in how history functions in the public sphere, the summer school will give you an opportunity to broaden your interests and enrich your experience.
-The event will combine lectures, workshops and debates concerning methodology and specific case studies delivered by specialists from the HI UWr and invited guests from other universities, as well as presentations of individual and collaborative research projects.
+The event will combine lectures, workshops and debates concerning methodology and specific case studies delivered by specialists in the field, as well as presentations of individual and collaborative projects.

 – Historical narratives